 It’s also worth noting that performance depends on the quality of the copper lines in your home.
 If you live in an old building with old wiring, then your powerline speeds may always be limited beyond your control.

 A lot of mains-powered devices can produce electrical noise that interferes with the performance of powerline networks.
 In particular, this includes devices that use switch-mode power supplies such as mobile phone or tablet chargers.

 Noise has greater impact at the receiving end of the network than at the transmitting end, so reduce it near the receiving end whenever possible.
 Still, reducing noise across the board wouldn’t hurt either.

 The effect of noise is local.
-Avoid plugging your powerline adapter into a twin socket outlet with another device plugged in alongside it, or having another device plugged in within a couple meters of the adapter.
+Don’t plug your powerline adapter into a twin socket outlet with another device plugged in alongside it, or have another device plugged in within a couple meters of the adapter.

 Powerline manufacturer TP-Link recommends plugging devices with electromotors into surge protectors to reduce interference.
 You can also create a makeshift noise filter of your own by attaching other devices to a long extension lead that’s two meters long or more.

-But the best solution for dealing with noise is to use powerline adapters with built-in filtered outlets.
+But the best solution for dealing with noise is to use powerline adapters with built-in filtered outlets, like the NETGEAR Powerline 500.
 These feature pass-through sockets that enable you to use the power outlet for other devices without any effect on performance.

-If you’ve optimized the environmental factors of your powerline network and you’re still not happy with performance, then consider upgrading your hardware.
+If you’ve optimized the environmental factors of your powerline network and you’re still not happy with the Ethernet speed, consider upgrading your hardware.